An MA by Research in Welsh enables you to undertake a substantial project rooted in your own Welsh passions and interests.

-You will be supervised closely by two experienced academics in your field.
-Typically, you will meet them fortnightly in the first term and at regular intervals thereafter.
-Meetings are logged and goals agreed each time.
+You will be closely supervised by two experienced academics with relevant expertise throughout the course of the project.
+This involves fortnightly meetings in your first term and meetings at regular agreed intervals thereafter.